keiran-rowell/keiran-rowell.github.io/talks.md

 ## 2022

-- "The Science of Glassblowing" -- Science for Art Conversation Reading Group, *The University of New South Wales*
+- [Meet-up] "The Science of Glassblowing" -- Science for Art Conversation Reading Group, *The University of New South Wales*

 ## 2021

-- "MINIARE project: Manuscript Illumination Non-Invasive Analysis Research and Expertise" -- Science for Art Conversation Reading Group, *The University of New South Wales*
+- [Meet-up] "MINIARE project: Manuscript Illumination Non-Invasive Analysis Research and Expertise" -- Science for Art Conversation Reading Group, *The University of New South Wales*

 ## 2020

-- "Bioluminescence from a (quantum) chemistry perspective" - Theoretical Chemistry Joint Group Meeting, *The University of Sydney*
+- [Meet-up] "Bioluminescence from a (quantum) chemistry perspective" - Theoretical Chemistry Joint Group Meeting, *The University of Sydney*
-- "Rock Art and Conservation" -- Science for Art Conversation Reading Group, *The University of New South Wales*
+- [Meet-up] "Rock Art and Conservation" -- Science for Art Conversation Reading Group, *The University of New South Wales*